Argument from the GENUS

 Everyone is entitled to all the rights and freedoms set forth in this Declaration, without distinction of any kind, such as race, color, sex, language, religion, political or other opinion, national or social origin, property, birth or other status.
 (My italics)

-Cars and motorcycles are considered to be prototypical members of the category “private means of transportation” to which the provision applies.
-Note that the particle etc. would also open the list to new categories of individuals, but would not give any indication about the relevant common feature constituting them into a specific genus, as the provision “all private means of transportation” does quite clearly.
-The generic provision may either create a new category out of the enumeration of specific individuals, or explicitly mention an existing genus:
+Cars and motorcycles are regarded as prototypical members of the category “personal transport” to which the rule applies.
+Note that the particle etc. would also open the list to new categories of individuals, but would not give any indication of the relevant common feature that brings them into a particular genus, as the provision “all private vehicles” provision does.

-One must pay the tax on chickens, geese, and other poultry.
+You must pay the tax on chickens, geese, and other poultry.

-Conclusion: therefore on ducks and turkeys.
+Conclusion: so on ducks and turkeys.

 On the other hand, the absence of a generic provision limits the application of the measure to the categories that are explicitly mentioned: